futuregrid/virtual-cluster/doc/source/intro.rst

 ------------

-Project futuregrid.virtual.cluster is a virtual cluster management software utilizing openstack resources on FutureGrid.
+Project futuregrid.virtual.cluster is a virtual cluster management software utilizing OpenStack and Eucalyptus resources on FutureGrid.
 The software contains several parts that could help users easily manage their operations to virtual clusters on FutureGrid.

 Managment operations include: